-It is COWIB policy to avoid bringing family relationships into the workplace whenever possible.
-However, on occasion more than one family member may work for this Agency.
+It is COWIB policy to minimize potential conflicts of interest by avoiding the employment of family members in certain workplace situations whenever possible.
+However, on occasion, more than one family member may work for this Agency.
 The following guidelines will govern these situations:

-No employee will be permitted to hire a relative.
+No employee will be permitted to hire or directly participate in the hiring process for a relative.

-When related persons work for this Agency, one relative may not supervise another relative.

-Related persons will not be involved in evaluating each other's job performance or in making recommendations for salary adjustments, promotions or other budget decisions.

-Family members of COWIB personnel may utilize the Workforce Oklahoma Centers, apply as WIOA customers, and receive services through programs operated by COWIB.
-The service provider contractor(s) will determine eligibility and services according to the Workforce Innovation and Opportunity Act.
+- When related persons work for this Agency, one relative may not supervise, manage, or have direct authority over another relative. - Related persons will not be involved in evaluating each other's job performance, making recommendations for salary adjustments, or participating in decisions regarding promotions or other budgetary matters affecting the other. - Family members of COWIB personnel are eligible to utilize Oklahoma Works- American Job Centers, apply as WIOA customers, and receive services through programs operated by COWIB.
+Eligibility and services will be determined by the service provider contractor(s) in accordance with the Workforce Innovation and Opportunity Act (WIOA).